PriyaShrinithi/comic-scraper/README.md

        11. Error Handling: Done
        12. Redo if Download error: Done
        13. Make the Console Output pretty
+       14. Extension change
    ###### NOT DONE:
-       14. Write downloaded details in a csv file or as a json object:
+       15. Write downloaded details in a csv file or as a json object:
-       15. Argument Manga names in Sentence case
+       16. Argument Manga names in Sentence case
-       16. Comments
+       17. Comments